stripe/pg-schema-diff/README.md

 ```

 # Supported Postgres versions
-- 14
-- 15
-- 16
+Supported: 14, 15, 16

-Postgres v13 and below are not supported.
+Unsupported: <= 13  are not supported.
 Use at your own risk.

 # Unsupported migrations
-Note, the library only currently supports diffing the *public* schema.
-Support for diffing other schemas is on the roadmap

-*Unsupported*:
-- (On roadmap) Adding and remove partitions from an existing partitioned table
-- (On roadmap) Check constraints localized to specific partitions
-- Partitioned partitions (partitioned tables are supported but not partitioned partitions)
+An abridged list of unsupported migrations:
+- Views (Planned)
-- Materialized views
+- Privileges (Planned)
+- Types (Only enums are currently supported)
 - Renaming.
 The diffing library relies on names to identify the old and new versions of a table, index, etc. If you rename
 an object, it will be treated as a drop and an add